IdealisticINTJ/Iris-Dataset-Analysis/README.md

 ## Conclusion
-Through the exploratory data analysis performed in this dataset, many intrigiung inferences could be drawn.
+Through the exploratory data analysis performed on this dataset, many intrigiung inferences could be drawn.

 **Takeaways**